Fundamentals of Bioinformatics 2

 Dictionaries (definition and related methods).

-Introduction to numpy arrays and related operations.
+Introduction to numpy matrices and related operations.
+Exercises on matrices.

 Introduction to pandas series and related operations.

-Introduction to pandas dataframes and related operations.
+Introduction to pandas data frames and related operations.

-Exercises on series and dataframes.
+Exercises on series and data frames.

-Plots in Python with matplotlib (line plots, bar plots, and aesthetic parameters).
+Plots in Python with matplotlib (line plots, bar plots and aesthetic parameters).

 Textbook Information